EC Australia

 Health Promotion

-A National Reference Group (NRG) has co-designed a national health promotion campaign to increase awareness about hepatitis C treatments among people who inject drugs.
+A National Reference Group (NRG) has co-designed a national health promotion campaign, It's your Right, to increase awareness about hepatitis C treatments among people who inject drugs.

 The campaign highlights the benefits of treatment, its availability to all, and ways to access.
 It addresses ongoing stigma relating to injecting drug use.
 Key messages are adapted for various settings and jurisdictions and are disseminated through peer-led models.